Skip to main content

 Overview

 LinearB provides four methods for detecting code releases.
-By default, it considers tags as release indicators.
+By default, LinearB considers tags as release indicators.
 Release detection can be configured at both the global level and on individual repositories.

-If a repository has a customized release detection method, it will only use the updated method.
-It will not use both the global and repo-specific settings, nor will it revert to the global settings at any time.
+If a repository has a customized release detection method, it will use only that method.
+It will not use both global and repository-specific settings, and it will not revert to the global configuration.

 Release Detection Methods